SeanBryan/numpy_pandas_sql_talk/README.md

 # Using Pandas with SQL

-The other files comprise the pandas/SQL integration demo that I followed from https://plot.ly/python/big-data-analytics-with-pandas-and-sqlite/ which has a link to the large multi-gigabyte data file you need.
+The other files comprise the pandas/SQL integration demo that I followed from plot.ly/python/big-data-analytics-with-pandas-and-sqlite which has a link to the large multi-gigabyte data file you need.
 To help just get started, I included the first 400 lines of that big file as a csv.

+# More plotting and fitting data
+github.com/SeanBryan/DesertPy_Data_Science_Talk/tree/master/emcee_mcmc_and_fitting_talk